When a Close Friend Dies

 • You are having trouble controlling your emotions in public

-• Nobody understands your grief and you need a space and place to feel it.
+• Nobody understands your grief and you need a space and place to work through it.

 Click below to get your free handout and see if a grief counselor is right for you!